meierh/Embedded_System_Hands_On_I/Task_5/readme.md

 ## 5.3 Simulation of Digital Filters

 **Frequency response of FIR filters**:
-View 3_Simulation_of_Digital_Filters/*.png for Frequency response and the Matlab tool settings
+- View 3_Simulation_of_Digital_Filters/*.png for Frequency response and the Matlab tool settings

 **Filter coefficients of Nuttal-FIR filters**:
-View 3_Simulation_of_Digital_Filters/*.fcf for filter coefficients of the different filters
+- View 3_Simulation_of_Digital_Filters/*.fcf for filter coefficients of the different filters

 **Filter coefficients of KaiserWindow-FIR filters**:
-View 3_Simulation_of_Digital_Filters/KaiserWindow_Optim.fcf for filter coefficients and the order of the filter View 3_Simulation_of_Digital_Filters/KaiserWindow_Optim.png for Frequency response View 3_Simulation_of_Digital_Filters/KaiserWindow_Optim_Settings.png for Matlab tool settings
+- View 3_Simulation_of_Digital_Filters/KaiserWindow_Optim.fcf for filter coefficients and the order of the filter
+- View 3_Simulation_of_Digital_Filters/KaiserWindow_Optim.png for Frequency response
+- View 3_Simulation_of_Digital_Filters/KaiserWindow_Optim_Settings.png for Matlab tool settings

-**Nuttal-FIR filter vs Task 5.1 Lowpass@1.5kHz**:
+**Nuttal-FIR filter vs Task 5.1 Lowpass @ 1.5kHz**:
-For N=5 and N=10 the analouge filter is the steeper one.
+For N=5 and N=10 the analog filter is the steeper one.
 Only N=20 leads to a digital Nuttal filter with a steeper amplitude response.
 This can be seen by comparing the values at f=2kHz.
-The analoge filter has a -12dB damping at that point while the Nuttal filter for N=5 and N=10 has a damping of > -10dB.
+The analog filter has a -12dB damping at that point while the Nuttal filter for N=5 and N=10 has a damping of > -10dB.

 **Nuttal-FIR filter N=10 vs Rectangular N=10**:
 Rectangular is steeper between 1.5kHz and 2kHz but has a lower damping above 2kHz, staying above -30dB for large frequency bands.

 **Nuttal-FIR filter N=20 vs Kaiser Window**:
 The Nuttal window N=20 filter drops to a much higher damping at high frequencies.
 Between 1.5kHz and 3kHz the Nuttal window filter is steeper.

 ## 5.4 Realization of Digital Filters